FIshikawa/fsrtools/README.md

 # fsrtools

-"fsrtools" is management tools made by F.Ishikawa
+"fsrtools" is a management tool package made by F.Ishikawa.

 ## Features
 - Console tools
-The package has some console tools.
+The package has two console tools.
     -  "fsrview" is a visualizer of experimetal results.

     -  "fsrsimulate" is a simulator which is like wrapper.

 ## Requirements
-User python3.x (x=>6) and some packages.
+This package requires python3.x (x > 5) and some packages.
 See requirements.txt and github actions.

 ## Installation
-It is recommended to use virtualenv and install this package into the environment.
+It is recommended to use virtualenv and install this package in the environment.

 ```bash
 $ python3 -m venv your_directory